QuarkChain/L2Bridge/backend/README.md

 -  Show status of pending claims and ETH and token balances of current LP account

 ## Installation
+Node 16 and yarn 1.22 or above are required.
 ```sh
 # download
 git clone git@github.com:QuarkChain/L2Bridge.git